mailpoet/mailpoet/mailpoet/readme.txt

 * Swedish
 * Turkish

+**Community translations**

+* Albanian
+* British
+* Catalan
+* French (CA)
+* Greek
+* Hebrew
+* Hungarian
+* Norwegian
+* Persian
+* Polish
+* Romanian

 We welcome experienced translators to translate directly on [our Transifex project](https://www.transifex.com/wysija/mp3/).
-Please note that any translations submitted via the "Translating WordPress" web site will not work.
+Please note that any translations submitted via the "Translating WordPress" website will not work.

 = Security =

 [Our repository](https://github.com/mailpoet/mailpoet/) is public on GitHub.

-[Security audits are made by LogicalTrust](https://logicaltrust.net/en/), an independent third party.

 Have a question for us?
-Reach us at security@ our domain.
+Reach us at security@ our domain, or report security issues to our [Bug Bounty program](https://hackerone.com/automattic).

 == Frequently Asked Questions ==